stanleyzzheng/fetch-backend-th/README.md

 3. Run Docker image on port 8000: `docker run -d -p 8000:8000 django_project`

 ## Usage
-Test your application with Postman or your testing method of choice.
+Test your application with Postman or your testing method of choice on `localhost:8000` or `127.0.0.1:8000`.

 ## API endpoints:
 - `GET /receipts/` get all receipts.